 We will acknowledge your complaint, in writing, as soon as possible (and no more than 5 working days from receipt).
-You should receive a written response within 10 working days of the complaints team logging your complaint.
-If it is going to take longer we will let you know.
-If you are unhappy with the timescale and you are a resident in one of YMCA DLG's properties you can raise this with the Housing Ombudsman.
+You will receive a written response within 10 working days (from the date the complaints team logged your complaint).

 On most occasions we will contact you to talk to you to find out more and resolve your complaint; we will ask what you would like to happen as a result of your complaint.
 We will tell you about the next steps, and who will be leading on the complaint.